 - developing rail transport infrastructure.

 Malta is a democratic sovereign independent republic.
-In 1964, Malta gained independence from the United Kingdom but remained a monarchy with the British monarch as head of state.
-In 1974, Malta became a Republic with a President as head of state.
-The British military base in Malta closed down on 31 March 1979.
-The Constitution of Malta (1974) sets forth the powers of the President of Malta, who is the head of state.
+In 1964, Malta gained independence from the United Kingdom but remained a monarchy with the British monarch as Head of State.
+In 1974, Malta became a Republic with a President as Head of State.
 However, the President acts on the advice of the Prime Minister in many circumstances.
 The President selects a person as Prime Minister who ‘is best able to command the support of the majority of the members of the House (of Representatives)’.
 The Prime Minister exercises executive powers.

 The Constitution defines the function and powers of the Parliament of Malta, including the power to legislate.
 Parliament is made up of the Speaker and the House of Representatives.
-The House of Representatives has 67 members.
+The House of Representatives has 79 members.
 This number may vary according to the Constitutional provisions on the allocation of seats following a general election.
 The number of representatives changes according to a mechanism which considers the percentage of each party represented in Parliament.
-Therefore, usually there is an adjustment which increases the number of representatives.
-The next election will see another adjustment: if one gender attains less than 40% of the representatives, its number of representatives is increased up to a maximum of 12 representatives.
+Therefore, usually there is an adjustment through an increase of the number of representatives.
+In the last election held in 2022 another appointment was made: the gender which has less than 40% of the representatives, will have its number of seats increased.
+In fact, through this mechanism, 12 women were elected to the Parliament.
 The House of Representatives is elected for a maximum term of 5 years.
 The Prime Minister may decide to advise the President to dissolve Parliament and call an early general election.
 Maltese citizens aged 16 years and over have the right to vote.
-The main political parties in Malta are the ‘Partit Laburista’ (Labour Party, PL) and the ‘Partit Nazzjonalista’ (Nationalist Party, PN), as well as a number of smaller parties.
+The main political parties in Malta are the ‘Labour Party’ (Partit Laburista, PL) and the ‘Nationalist Party’ (Partit Nazzjonalista, PN), as well as a number of smaller parties.

 The Constitution also establishes the structures and powers of the Court and lists the fundamental human rights and freedoms of individuals.